patrsun/tello_gesture_control/docs/report.md

 The detector class uses MediaPipe's [Hand Landmark Detection](https://ai.google.dev/edge/mediapipe/solutions/vision/hand_landmarker) to classify different gestures based on which of the 5 main fingers are up.
 For example, (1,1,1,1,1) would indicate an open hand, and (0,0,0,0,0) would indicate and closed fist.

-The main script is where the the drone is controlled, mapping each of gestures to a command that results in the drone moving a certain direction.
+The main script is where the drone is controlled, mapping each of gestures to a command that results in the drone moving a certain direction.
 The gesture to command mapping was defined as follows:

 ```python